-This year Hanukkah begins on December 22nd and ends on December 30th.
+This year, Hanukkah begins on November 28th and ends on December 6th.
 And you'll find plenty of events celebrating the holiday in Fairfax County and throughout the Capital Region.
 For many English speakers (such as myself), you might find yourself a bit confused over the spelling of this holiday's name.
 Is it Hanukkah or Chanukah?
 The answer (thank you Google) is that both are considered correct, though Hanukkah is the most widely used spelling, while Chanukah is more traditional.

 National Menorah Lighting

 White House Ellipse